tytydraco/yessleep/out/Am_I_going_crazy_Has_everyone_forgotten_that_dinosaurs_went_extinct_65_million_years_ago.md

-My hands trembled as I flipped through these materials, one entire section dedicated to the “Skiles Era.”
+My hands trembled as I flipped through these materials, one entire section dedicated to the “scales Era.”
 This section recounted several key achievements of his presidency: